krschroeder/baseframe_js/src/readmes/_readme.md

 **Parameters**

-- **scrollTargetY** :
-  The destination to scroll to. pass in the Y position of the element you want to scroll to.
+- **scrollTargetY**: The destination to scroll to. pass in the Y position of the element you want to scroll to.
-- **duration** (`number`, optional):
-  The time in milliseconds over which the scroll animation occurs.
+- **duration** (optional): The time in milliseconds over which the scroll animation occurs.
 Defaults to 400ms if not specified.
-- **easing** (`Easings | EasingFn`, optional):
-  accepts a custom easing function or the following string values: 'linear', 'easeInOutCubic', 'easeInOutQuart', 'easeOutQuint'.
+- **easing** (optional): Accepts a custom easing function or the following string values: 'linear', 'easeInOutCubic', 'easeInOutQuart', 'easeOutQuint'.

 ### Example Usage